davidmurray/cycling-network-design/README.md

 * `--optuna_log`: Location where to save the Optuna logfile (will contain info about attempted trials and results)
 * `--n_workers`: Number of workers to use for calculations

+You can use [optuna-dashboard](https://github.com/optuna/optuna-dashboard) to analyse the results.
+Simply provide the optuna logfile to optuna-dashboard.

 ### Running in one-off (or "manual" mode)
 This mode should be used once the hyperparameter optimization is completed and a sufficiently good hyperparameter combination has been found.
 Once this is the case, this mode and be used to run the genetic algorithm with different values for the model parameters.

+An example SLURM script (for computer clusters) is provided in the `examples` folder.

+# License

+This repository is licensed under the Creative Commons [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license:

+    You are free to:
+    * Share — copy and redistribute the material in any medium or format
+    * Adapt — remix, transform, and build upon the material The licensor cannot revoke these freedoms as long as you follow the license terms.

+    Under the following terms:

+    * Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+    * NonCommercial — You may not use the material for commercial purposes.

+    * ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+    * No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.